JooHyunPark-JP/JooHyunPark-jp/README.md

 🌱I mainly focus on native mobile development using Kotlin.

+🌱My goal is to learn a cross-platform language for mobile development in the future, such as Flutter.

-🌱1 Day, < 1 commit is my favorite thing!
+🌱Everyday learning is my favorite thing!

 </br>